This post may contain affiliate links. See my disclosure policy.

 The easiest way to do this is by adding a couple of handfuls of ice to your pot, covering, and then waiting for the broth to cool.
 Ice helps expedite this process.

-You may also create a large ice water bath for your pot by filling your sink (or bathtub) with ice water by 2-3 inches.
+You may also create a large ice water bath for your pot by filling your sink (or bathtub) with ice water to a depth of 2-3 inches.
 Place your pot directly in the ice water and allow it to cool.

 If you plan to freeze your broth, transfer desired amounts to large ziplock bags with most of the air removed and seal completely.
 Lay flat and allow at least 4-6 hours to freeze completely.
 Or, use ice cube trays to freeze smaller portions (like these silicone ice cube trays with lids).
 Enjoy within 3-4 months.